geobe/Java2PiWithIdea/README.md

 targetpath = xdev/runjava
 # output directory of build process
 buildOutput = build/distributions
+# set true for running with sudo on target machine,
+# any other value will run as normal user
+runsudo = true
 ```
 #### Cross Development Tasks in `crossdev.gradle`
 The following tasks are provided: